Prospective Applicants

 The PA program values and encourages applicants to gain experience job shadowing PAs and other health professionals; however, this is not a requirement for admission.
 In particular, applicants who have opportunities to work with or shadow PAs in a variety of clinical settings and specialties will gain a better understanding of the responsibilities and scope of practice of the physician assistant.

-Applicants must submit three letters of reference as part of their CASPA application.
+Applicants must submit three letters of recommendation as part of their CASPA application.
 Each letter should include sufficient information to provide the Carroll College PA Program Admissions Committee with information regarding a candidate's potential for becoming a PA and readiness for a graduate-level PA program.
 Letters should be submitted using the Evaluations section of the CASPA application so that they arrive as part of your complete application.

 The PA program recommends letters of reference to be submitted from each of the following: